-- 1. Assumes the role as a caring competent entry-level emergency health care provider. - 2.
-Utilizes critical thinking strategies and decision-making strategies in role performance. - 3.
+- 1. Assumes the role as a caring and competent Paramedic or EMT. - 2.
+Utilizes critical thinking strategies and decision-making strategies in_caring for their patients.. - 3.
 Demonstrates responsibility for self-direction in lifelong learning. - 4.
-Provides care in a responsible, accountable manner within ethico-legal dimensions. - 5.
-Demonstrates concern for the healthcare needs of society by participating in community and professional activities and organizations. - 6.
-Demonstrates the ability to develop and participate in illness and injury
+Provides care in a responsible, legal, and ethical manner. - 5.
+Demonstrates concern for the healthcare needs of our community